AtjonTV/gentoo-overlay/README.md

 for easily removal and upgrades.

 You are free to take all ebuilds and copy them to your own local repo.
-There is no license or anything :)
+There is no copyleft or copyright.
+The WTFPL is fully permissive for EVERYTHING :)

 Use all ebuilds at your own risk.
 I'm not responsible if you brick your Gentoo install.
 Pay attention to eventual